5 : Focus Points

 - Step back and take a shot of your child from a bit farther away.
 Toggle your focus point to line up with his or her head.

 - Try to photograph two children together.
-Practice putting your focus point on the child's face in front, then adjusting your aperture to widen the slice enough so it encompasses the second child.
+Practice putting your focus point on the child's face in front, then adjusting your aperture to deepen the slice enough so it encompasses the second child.

 Share your images!